BenRKarl/WDI_work/w07/d03/Readme.md

 ##Part 2: LOTR DOM Manipulation

 Create a function for each of the following steps to practice DOM Manipulation and JavaScript.
+Feel free to use jQuery.

 ```
 // Dramatis Personae